CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 </tbody>
 </table>

-The design of Zeta Gateway service needs to meet following guidelines:
+The design of Zeta Gateway service needs to meet following general guidelines:

 1. Keep the design modular, easy to combine and scale
 2. Avoid tight coupling and hard dependency with external environments